chahatesh/SmartSchedule/README.md

 Alongside the web application, Smart Schedule AI includes dedicated hardware devices that display upcoming events at a glance, helping users stay organized throughout the day.

+Disclamer -- The API key for groq is not correct becouse I dont want people abusing the key if you want your own you can get one for free on console.groq.com/keys but the website it works -https://smartschedule.wasmer.app/

 ---

 ## ✨ Features